 I had a call from a prospective new client today, who booked in to see me.
 She told me there are 10 homeopaths within walking distance to her, and she chose me because my social media and website were the most professional and she had the option of booking in for a free introduction call.

 This was not the case before I started working with Tracy.
-I have found my confidence as a business owner and am much more professional.
-I have systems in place for most things and am constantly evolving what I do to improve how I do things.
+I have found my confidence as a business owner and am much more professional and I have systems in place for most things and am constantly evolving what I do to improve how I do things.